WillHill63/dsp/07-statistics.md

 Elvis Presley had a twin brother who died at birth.
 What is the probability that Elvis was an identical twin?
 Assume we observe the following probabilities in the population: fraternal twin is 1/125 and identical twin is 1/300.

+>> **ANSWER TO QUESTION 5**

->> This is an example of conditional probability.
+This is an example of conditional probability.
 To answer the question, you need to focus on the relative probability of being an identical twin to the probability of being **either** a fraternal twin **or** and identical twin.

 Let's start with the probability of being an identical twin (1/300).
 This is not the probability we need, because a set of identical twins will be composed of either two boys or two girls.
 We are only interested in the probability of two boys, which can be expressed as (1/300) * 0.50 or (1/600).
 This probability will be the numerator of the fraction we will solve.